levon003/levon003.github.io/_posts/2024-05-24-math-hint-generation.md

 In the shorter term, I think it makes more sense to focus on helping teachers write lesson plans and worksheets.
 In putting together the Math Hint Generation Chatbot, I noticed that the hints are not yet consistently reliable enough to show directly to students, but after reading a generated hint I often found myself with a new idea about how I would engage a student about a problem.
 I hope the demo gets educators thinking about how or if these types of hints might be useful as first drafts that prompt new ideas and higher-quality interactions with students.

+_For more demos using LLMs to improve education technology, check out ["Five New Tools From The AI LEVI Lab"](https://learning-engineering-virtual-institute.org/introducing-five-tools-from-the-ai-levi-lab/)._

 ### Further Reading